 Brigham Young University is committed to providing a working and learning atmosphere that reasonably accommodates qualified persons with disabilities.
-For students with a disability that impairs their ability to successfully complete their graduate program, please contact the University Accessibility Center (801-422-2767).
-Reasonable academic accommodations are reviewed for all students who have qualified documented disabilities.
+For students with a disability or suspected disability that impairs their ability to successfully complete their graduate program, please contact the University Accessibility Center (801-422-2767).
+Reasonable academic accommodations are reviewed for all students who have qualified, documented disabilities.
 Services are coordinated with the student and instructor by the University Accessibility Center.
 If assistance is needed or if a student believes they have been unlawfully discriminated against on the basis of disability, they may seek resolution through established grievance policy and procedures.
 Contact the Equal Employment Office at 801-422-5895, D-295 ASB.
-Please refer to the following web-link for information about resources, guidelines, orientation, and technology: https://uac.byu.edu/